Short-Form Video Strategy for Home Decor & Interior Design Brands

 Designer Walkthrough

-intermediateA professional interior designer walks through a completed space explaining the rationale behind each design decision — why they chose that paint color, how they balanced the furniture proportions, what rule of thumb governed the art placement, and how the lighting layers create different moods for different times of day.
-This format positions the designer as a trusted educator rather than just a taste-maker, which is critical for converting viewers into paying clients who need to believe in both the designer's aesthetic and their strategic thinking.
-Designer walkthroughs achieve the longest average watch times in home decor content because viewers are learning, not just admiring, and this watch time signals the algorithm to distribute the content to interior-design-interested audiences at scale.
+intermediateA professional interior designer walks through a completed space explaining the rationale behind each design decision — why they chose that paint color, how they balanced the furniture proportions, what rule of thumb governed the art placement, and how the lighting layers create different moods.
+This format positions the designer as an educator, not only a taste-maker, which helps viewers understand the thinking behind the fee.

 DIY Project Tutorial

-advancedWalk through a complete home improvement project step by step — building a floating shelf, painting an accent wall, installing peel-and-stick tile backsplash, or refinishing a thrift store dresser — with clear instruction, tool lists, cost breakdowns, and honest footage of mistakes and fixes that make the project feel achievable.
-Product integration should feel natural (the paint, hardware, tools, and finishes used in the project) rather than forced, because DIY audiences are highly sensitive to inauthenticity and will disengage if the tutorial feels like a long-form ad.
-Top-performing DIY tutorials drive 3-5x more product page clicks than standard product videos because the viewer has already visualized themselves using the product in their own home by the time they reach the link.
+advancedWalk through a complete home improvement project step by step — building a floating shelf, painting an accent wall, installing peel-and-stick tile backsplash, or refinishing a thrift store dresser — with clear instruction, tool lists, cost breakdowns, and honest footage of mistakes and fixes.
+Product integration should feel natural because DIY audiences can feel when a tutorial is only a product ad.

 30-Day Execution Plan